On the heat kernel and the Dirichlet form of Liouville Brownian Motion

 where $X$ is a (massive) Gaussian Free Field (GFF) on the manifold $D$ and $\gamma\in [0,2[$ is a coupling constant (see \cite{cf:KPZ,cf:Da,DFGZ,DistKa,GM,Nak} for further details and insights in Liouville quantum gravity).
 If it exists, this metric should generate several geometric objects: instead of listing them all, let us just say that each object that can be associated to a smooth Riemannian geometry raises an equivalent question in $2d$-Liouville quantum gravity.
 Mathematical difficulties originate from the short scale logarithmically divergent behaviour of the correlation function of the GFF $X$.
 So, for each object that one wishes to define, one has to apply a renormalization procedure.

 For instance, one can define the volume form associated to this metric.
-The theory of renormalization for measures formally corresponding to the exponential of Gaussian fields with logarithmic correlations first appeared in the beautiful paper \cite{cf:Kah} under the name of {\it Gaussian multiplicative chaos} and applies to the GFF.
-Thereafter, convolution techniques were developed in \cite{cf:DuSh,cf:RoVa1,cf:RoVa}.
+The theory of renormalization for measures formally corresponding to the exponential of Gaussian fields with logarithmic correlations first appeared in the beautiful paper \cite{cf:Kah} under the name of {\it Gaussian multiplicative chaos} and applies to the Free Fields.
+Thereafter, convolution techniques were developed in \cite{cf:DuSh,cf:RoVa1,cf:RoVa} (see also \cite{review} for further references).
 This allows to make sense of measures formally defined by:

-where $dz$ stands for the volume form (Lebesgue measure) on $D$ (to be exhaustive, one should integrate against $h(z)\,dz$ where $h$ is a deterministic function involving the conformal radius at $z$ but this term does not play an important role for our concerns).
-This approach made possible in \cite{cf:DuSh,Rnew10} (see also \cite{Rnew4,Benj}) a rigorous measure based interpretation of the Knizhnik-Polyakov-Zamolodchikov formula (KPZ for short, see the original paper \cite{cf:KPZ}).
+where $dz$ stands for the volume form (Lebesgue measure) on $D$.
+To be exhaustive, in the case of Gaussian Free fields, one should integrate against $h(z)\,dz$ where $h$ is a deterministic function involving the conformal radius at $z$ but, first, this term does not play an important role for our concerns and, second, may be handled as well with Kahane's theory.
+This approach was used in \cite{cf:DuSh,Rnew10} (see also \cite{Rnew4,Benj,Rnew7,Rnew12}) to formulate a rigorous and measure based interpretation of the Knizhnik-Polyakov-Zamolodchikov formula (KPZ for short) originally derived in \cite{cf:KPZ}.

-In \cite{GRV}, the authors defined the {\it Liouville Brownian motion}.
+In \cite{GRV} (see also \cite{berest} for a construction starting from one point), the authors defined the {\it Liouville Brownian motion}.
 It can be thought of as the diffusion process associated to the metric \eqref{i.metric} and is formally the solution of the stochastic differential equation:

 where $\bar B$ is a standard Brownian motion living on $D$.
 Furthermore, they proved that this Markov process is Feller and generates a strongly continuous semigroup $(P^X_t)_{t\geq 0}$, which is symmetric in $L^2(D,M)$.
-In particular, the Liouville Brownian motion preserves the Liouville measure.
+In particular, the Liouville Brownian motion preserves the Liouville measure $M$.
 They also noticed that one can attach to the Liouville semigroup $(P^X_\t)_{\t\geq 0}$ a Dirichlet form by the formula:

 with domain $\mathcal{F}$, which is defined as the set of functions $f\in L^2(\R^2,M)$ for which the above limit exists and is finite.
 This expression is rather non explicit.

 The purpose of this paper is to pursue the stochastic analysis of $2d$-Liouville quantum gravity initiated in \cite{GRV}.
 We denote by $H^1(D,dx)$ the standard Sobolev space: